 If you are arriving to study in Australia on a student visa, you will already have permission to work automatically included with your visa.
-You will be able to work a maximum of 20 weeks during semester and unlimited hours during semester breaks.
+You will be able to work a maximum of 40 hours per fornight when your course is in session, and unlimited hours when your course is not in session.
 The income earned from part-time work is not adequate to cover study and living costs.
 For further information on working in Australia, visit DIAC's website at www.immi.gov.au/students.

 International students under 18 years of age must either: